Cyteon/PlenFS/README.md

 # Flight Game

 > [!NOTE]
+> We are using quixel megascans in some places \
-> Due to the license of quixel megascans, we can not include them in the public source :( \
+> Due to the quixel megascans meanie license, we can not include them in the public source :( \
 > In `assets/quixel` you will find txt files indicating what assets you have to provide :p